Medications for schizophrenia

 • about 50 out of 100 people who take antipsychotics.

-In other words, antipsychotics reduced the symptoms of acute psychosis within six weeks in about 20 out of 100 people.
 Some people also said that their quality of life had improved and they were able to return to their normal daily life sooner.

 It often takes a while for the medication to start working: In many cases it already has a noticeable effect within a few hours or days, but it can sometimes take several weeks instead.
 If the symptoms don’t improve within two to four weeks despite taking a higher dose, it’s unlikely that the medication will start working after that.
-Then a different drug should be tried out.
+Then a different medication should be tried out.

 The effectiveness of antipsychotics depends on a number of factors and varies from person to person.
-The following factors may play a role:
+The following may play a role:

 • Whether it's the person’s first episode of acute psychosis, or whether they have already had episodes in the past